• Skip to primary navigation

 yellow squash

 They are pretty sensitive to frost so you will plant them accordingly.
-But, they really like warm soil and you can grow a ton and freeze the rest for the off season.
+But, they really like warm soil and you can grow a ton and you can freeze yellow squash that you don't use to eat in the off season.
 Interesting fact, that yellow squash are actually fruits.

 Peas